 When deemed warranted, the Mayor or majority of Council may call for an investigation of board or commission member conduct.
-Should the City Manager or City Attorney believe an investigation is warranted, they shall confer with the Council.
-The Council may ask the City Manager and/or the City Attorney to investigate the allegation and report the findings.
+Should the City Manager or City Attorney believe an investigation is warranted, they shall confer with the Mayor or Council.
+The Mayor or Council may ask the City Manager and/or the City Attorney to investigate the allegation and report the findings.